 In 2016, the Wet Tropics Healthy Waterways Partnership began pooling decades of scientific data to produce the first annual report card on the health of wet tropic river systems, including the Barron, Mulgrave and Russell Rivers.
 In 2018, Council also produced a Litter and Illegal Dumping Action Plan aimed at reducing the impacts of marine debris and has commenced reducing single-use plastics in its operations, events and facilities.

 By 2020, Council aims to reduce its greenhouse gas emissions by 50%.
-This ambitious target is on-track through landfill gas management, energy and fuel efficiency and renewable energy installations, including an additional 800 solar panels in 2016.
+This ambitious target is on-track through landfill gas management, energy and fuel efficiency and renewable energy installations.

 These are just some of the actions contained within Council's Reef Guardian Action Plan ( PDF, 3.15 MB ).
 It aligns education, catchment management and urban water cycle initiatives with the 35 local government actions identified in the Reef 2050 Plan.